sandstorm-io/tos-pp/support-privacy.md

 ## Effective Date

-This policy is effective as of March 8, 2016.
+This policy is effective as of August 30, 2016.